 No matter what you say to him, Issachar gets punched in the soul very badly.
 Say you still consider yourself a Casualry?
 He killed Kiccigiorgi and turned himself into a demon for nothing.
 Suppose you say you're a Luxuror?
 His best friend essentially is telling him to rot in hell.

 When you get to the part of the game where you get to choose to go along with The White's plan or go against it, if you decide to reject their plan, you have to fight The White version of Issachar.
 When you defeat him, he asks the hero why he never saves him.
 It's striking if you had empathy for Issachar and felt bad about him dying earlier in the game.
 And then you recall that Isaachar's form is the only one with real power, while the real Issachar despaired and used Liliths books as an outlet, meaning he likely ''is'' Issachar's despair.

-In some of the scout conversations with demons they will mockingly wonder why you're wandering around without your mother, to which you can say that she's dead.
+In some of the scout conversations with "old woman" personality demons, they will mockingly wonder why you're wandering around without your mother, to which you can say that she's dead.
 If it succeeds, then the demon will note that there's a presence with you.
 This takes on a whole new meaning if it happens after your town is destroyed.

 Being forced to kill Isabeau in the Law and Chaos paths.
 Many players consider this one of the most emotionally powerful moments in the entire game.